-But this test corrections calculator is one that I’ve been wanting to do for a long time.
+But this test corrections calculator is one that I’ve been wanting to do for a long time for myself.

-Allowing corrections for half credit serves two purposes.
+Allowing test corrections for half credit serves two purposes.

 First, I’m able to have tests that are a bit more difficult while still giving students the opportunity to get relatively good grades.
 They may not get as high of a grade, but they still do decently well.

-And second, for those students that do the corrections it gives them another pass at learning the material.
+And second, for those students that do the test corrections, it gives them another pass at learning the material.
 Instead of just accepting their grade they’re able to go back and look at their mistakes.
-In a perfect world students would do this anyway, but it rarely happens if there’s not points attached.
+In a perfect world, students would do this anyway.
+But that rarely happens if there aren’t points attached.

-Here is the formula behind this calculator.
+Here is the math behind the calculator.
 Let’s assume that a student scores a 75%, a perfect score is 100%, and we want to give half credit back.

 Of course that gets pretty tedious when you’ve got a bunch of grades to adjust, so you might as well use the calculator.